|

 the world easily..

-1 NT opening shows 15-17 points.
-Weak two-bids
+1 NT opening shows 15-17 points without five cards in major

 Stayman, transfers, RKCB, negative doubles, are standard conventions.
 Jump

 overcalls are preemptive in competition.
+Doubles of opponent's suit openings are

-The Bridge Tips section contains more
+The Advanced Bridge section contains more

 sophisticated bidding and playing methods for improving bridge techiques of